cchapman31/cchapman31.github.io/README.md

 A prize wheel for the Top Farmers Agent team.
 Members sign in with their work Google account, **log their daily stats to earn spins**, then spin for $5, $10 or $20 in CIA Bucks that land in a bank they can watch grow.
-Admins can adjust balances, add other admins, tune the odds, and review everyone's stats.
+Members can also earn **Home Run Award baseballs**, handed out by an admin — 3 baseballs equal $2,500 toward an experience.
+Admins can move bucks and baseballs, add other admins, tune the odds, and review everyone's stats.

-- **Front end** — plain HTML/CSS/JS on GitHub Pages.
+- **Front end** — plain HTML/CSS/JS on GitHub Pages (`index.html` for members,
+  `admin.html` and `transactions.html` for admins).
 - **Back end** — a Google Apps Script web app bound to the spreadsheet.
 - **Database** — a Google Sheet with five tabs: `Users`, `Admins`, `Ledger`, `Stats`, `Config`.

+## Baseballs (Home Run Awards)

+Baseballs are separate from CIA Bucks.
+Bucks are the wheel currency and sit in a member's bank balance; baseballs are an award an admin grants by hand on the **Transactions** page.
+They show up as outline icons on the member's bank slip, grouped in threes, with a caption that tracks progress — every 3 baseballs is $2,500 toward an experience.
+Baseballs never touch the bucks balance; the $2,500 is honoured however you decide to honour it.

 ## Earning spins